USF wins 7th straight by beating UConn 76-68

 BIG PICTURE

-UConn: The Huskies were looking to rebound after an 81-58 loss to defending national champion Villanova on Dec.
-22. UConn led in that game 36-35 with 17 minutes left.
+UConn: The Huskies had won 10 in a row and 20 of 22 against USF.

 South Florida: The Bulls converted just 6 of 15 first-half free throws (40 percent).
-USF went 23 for 31 (74.2 percent) during the second half.
+USF went 23 for 31 (74.2 percent) from the line in the second half.

 UP NEXT